 So What is HDMI Input Used For?

-As mentioned, the HDMI input port is used to receive the Audio/ Video signals from the source device.
+As mentioned, the HDMI input port receives the Audio/ Video signals from the source device.

-For instance, in order to display an image on a monitor or on a TV the corresponding pixels have to turn on.
-The information regarding which pixels have to turn on and off and when is sent from the source device (i.e PC, blu-ray player).
+For instance, the corresponding pixels must turn on to display an image on a monitor or TV.
+The information regarding which pixels must turn on and off and when is sent from the source device (i.e., PC, blu-ray player).

-This information travels from the HDMI output port, through the HDMI cable and to the input port on the display device.
+This information travels from the HDMI output port, through the HDMI cable, to the display device’s input port.
 The display device then decodes the data and responds accordingly by switching the required pixels on or off.

 Similarly, a typical soundbar for a home theatre system also uses an HDMI input port.
-It receives the audio signals from the source device and then broadcasts it as audio.
+It receives the audio signals from the source device and then broadcasts them as audio.

 What Devices Use HDMI INPUT Ports?

 So from the discussion above, it should be clear that there are two types of HDMI devices:

 Output devices send the A/V signals out through the HDMI output port.
 Input devices have input ports.
 They receive the signals sent from the output ports and broadcast them in the form of video (monitor), audio (soundbar), or both (TV).